-USERNAME
+USERNAME OPTION

-The username parameter is the Fully Distinguished Name of a Novell eDirectory object, including the tree name.
+The user name is the Fully Distinguished Name of an eDirectory object, including the tree name.
 Use the username.context.treename format, such as joe.engineer.acme_tree

 If you use special characters in a user name, you must escape those special characters in the command line.